jcrist/msgspec/_sources/index.rst.txt

 - ``msgspec`` is **friendly**.
-Through use of Python's type annotations, messages are :ref:`validated <typed-decoding>` during deserialization in a declaritive way. ``msgspec`` also works well with other type-checking tooling like mypy_ and pyright_, providing excellent editor integration.
+Through use of Python's type annotations, messages are :ref:`validated <typed-decoding>` during deserialization in a declarative way. ``msgspec`` also works well with other type-checking tooling like mypy_ and pyright_, providing excellent editor integration.

 - ``msgspec`` is **flexible**.
 It natively supports a :doc:`wide range of